Transferring money from the UK to Europe is generally a pretty straightforward affair.

-Currencies Direct is arguably the most European friendly – it has website translations in French, Spanish, German, Portuguese and Italian and its support staff can speak these languages too.
+They have website translations in French, Spanish, German, Portuguese and Italian, and their highly-experienced support staff can speak these languages too.

 Most popular destinations in Europe for Transferring money from UK

-Other than of course Spain and France being the “queens of British property abroad”, transferring money from UK to Portugal is extremely popular nowadays with its property prices ballooning indefinitely.
+Other than of course Spain and France being the “queens of British property abroad”, transferring money from the UK to Portugal is extremely popular nowadays with its property prices ballooning indefinitely.
 What was once considered a second grade country by Brits is now on par with anywhere else in Europe and even more.
 Similarly, Italy has its evergreen charm as a great country to live in, with beautiful views, food and mentality which appeals to many Brits (same allure as Portugal, Spain or South of France), and hence many of our readers are seeking to transfer money to Italy.

 Cyprus and Greece definitely have their popularity as well when it comes to overseas property, being sunny countries with affordable houses (and some money transfer companies like Currency Solutions have even set foot and have local offices in Cyprus).

 Then more popular destinations are Germany as many Brits work in Germany and need to send money from Germany to UK as repatriation.
 Similarly the Netherlands, many British companies have offices in Holland and transfer money from UK to the Netherlands frequently.

 Of course one last European country which is very popular for Brits is Ireland.
 Many Irish people reside in the UK and many Brits reside in Ireland sharing the same mentality, language and culture to a large agree (though some Brits and Irish people may not agree with that at all!)… and there is a constant bilateral movement of expatriates between the two countries.
 As Ireland is a part of the EU, money transfers to UK from Ireland are a hot commodity.

 How to Transfer Money to a European Bank Account

 Follow these five steps to send money to Europe from the UK: